4 Potential Benefits Of Drinking Warm Water & Lemon

 3. It supports digestion.

-The warm water serves to stimulate the gastrointestinal tract and peristalsis—the waves of muscle contractions within the intestinal walls that keep things moving.
-Lemons and limes are also high in minerals and vitamins and help loosen ama, or toxins, in the digestive tract.
+Warm water serves to stimulate the gastrointestinal tract and peristalsis—the waves of muscle contractions within the intestinal walls that keep things moving.
+Lemons and limes are also high in minerals and vitamins and help loosen ama, or toxins, in the digestive tract — according to ayurvedic teachings.

 4. It's good for your skin.